EPA-Compliant Testing Services for FIFRA and TSCA

 OECD 442D

-Upon exposure to skin sensitizers, the KeratinoSens™ Test measures activation of Keap1-Nrf2-antioxidant/electrophile response element (ARE).
-These tests use an immortalized, adherent, human keratinocyte cell line (HaCaT) that was transfected with a plasmid to monitor luciferase gene induction.
+Key Event 2 (KE 2): The KeratinoSens™ assay is an in vitro method that measures activation of Keap1-Nrf2-ARE pathway.
+These tests use an immortalized, adherent, human keratinocyte cell line (HaCaT) that was transfected with a plasmid to monitor luciferase gene induction, which can provide quantitative measurement of gene expression changes.

 Human Cell Line Activation Test (h-CLAT)